-· To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Read, Write, Inc Training for all staff.
-First Aid training.
-Dyslexia Awareness Training (2020) Autism Awareness Training (2020) SENCO regularly attending various training and networking events.
-TIS practitioner attends regular updates for TIS and ELSA.
-Deaf Awareness Training The Head Teacher has National Award for SEN Diploma Qualification in 2012.
-SENDCO is very experienced, and has training in a wide range of SEND.
-Trained TIS practitioners Trained Autism Champion - regular visits to other schools to share good practice Speech and language trained TAs Hearing support training Epi Pen training Dyslexia training Liaison with Educational Psychologist Bereavement training
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCO and Head leads training to disseminate up to date information to all staff SENDCO regularly attending various training and networking events. - The Head Teacher has National Award for SEN Diploma Qualification in 2012.
+Access to training within our Trust Deaf Awareness Training - SENDCO is very experienced and Training sessions by Dr Anne Bull Well-being training has training in a wide range of SEND.
+Read, Write, Inc Training Autism Trained TIS practitionerSpeech and language trained TAs First Aid Training (September 2022) ADHD Hearing support trainingEpi Pen training Dyslexia Awareness Training (2020) Dyslexia trainingLiaison with Educational Autism Awareness Training (2020) Psychologist - Bereavement training